sharmaanand086/api/readme.md

 ## Set your email address:
 # git config --global user.email "MY_NAME@example.com"

+##arfet every update in file or folder
+#git add .
+#git commit -m "example what you did "
+#git push

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).